iPhone 12 preorders start tomorrow: Prices, release dates and how to buy Apple's four new phones

 Apple's doing something different this year.
 It introduced four new iPhone this week: the iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
-But you can't but they all at the same time, and, strangely, the prices aren't all the same across carriers (AT&T and Verizon Wireless sell two iPhones for $30 less than everyone else).
-With so many models (here's how to tell them all apart) and staggered sale dates, this is certainly Apple's most confusing iPhone launch yet.
+But you can't buy them all at the same time, and, strangely, the prices aren't all the same across carriers: AT&T and Verizon Wireless sell two iPhones for $30 less than everyone else.
+With so many models -- here's how to tell them all apart -- and staggered sale dates, this is certainly Apple's most confusing iPhone launch yet.

 Each new iPhone has 5G connectivity, a first for Apple, an OLED display and camera improvements, especially the iPhone 12 Pro and Pro Max.